Teacher Librarian Program

 Job titles include: Teacher Librarian, School Media Specialist, Library Media Specialist, District Librarian, Library Media Teacher, and more!

-Teacher Librarian students can also earn their Master of Library and Information Science (MLIS) degree by completing six additional units.
+Teacher Librarian students can also earn their Master of Library and Information Science (MLIS) degree by completing 12 additional units.
 Students who earn their MLIS degrees are qualified for additional career opportunities outside of K-12.

 Alumna Manlia Xiong (2012) is a Library Technician / Adjunct Librarian at Washington Unified School District / College of the Sequoias in Fresno, Calif.
-"Thanks to the Teacher Librarian Program with the School of Library and Information Science at San José State University, I was able to follow the guidelines set for that program and take courses that have enabled me to develop and strengthen my skills and knowledge in the library, the classroom, and in the community," said Xiong.
+"Thanks to the Teacher Librarian Program with the School of Information at San José State University, I was able to follow the guidelines set for that program and take courses that have enabled me to develop and strengthen my skills and knowledge in the library, the classroom, and in the community," said Xiong.
 Read more

 Providing services to diverse communities has been an ongoing professional and academic focus for student Jade Torres-Morrison, who was promoted from Library Assistant to Middle School Library Media Specialist at Albuquerque Academy, which serves students in 6th through 12th grade in Albuquerque, New Mexico.
 Read more